qzzhang0131/PlantGeneAnn/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## 📖 Introduction
-**PlantGeneAnn** is a plant genomic segmentation model designed for predicting genomic elements at single-nucleotide resolution.
+**PlantGeneAnn** is a plant genome foundation model designed for predicting genomic elements at single-nucleotide resolution.
 It is available in two variants: **PlantGeneAnn-model-plants** (trained on 9 model plants) and **PlantGeneAnn-multi-species** (trained on 42 plant species).
 We recommend using PlantGeneAnn-model-plants for genomic predictions.

 Built upon the **[PlantBiMoE](https://github.com/HUST-Keep-Lin/PlantBiMoE)** architecture with a 1D U-Net segmentation head, it automates the prediction of gene structures—including genes, CDSs, and exons—on both forward and reverse strands.
-Beyond standard annotation, PlantGeneAnn serves as a **long-context plant genomic foundation model** (up to 49,152 bp), adaptable via fine-tuning to predict diverse omic signal tracks such as RNA-seq and ATAC-seq.
+Beyond standard annotation, PlantGeneAnn serves as a **long-context plant genome foundation model** (up to 49,152 bp), adaptable via fine-tuning to predict diverse omic signal tracks such as RNA-seq and ATAC-seq.

 ## 🤗 Model Access